silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 When Browserify bundles `./src/better-field.js` (the entry file) it will ignore all require statement that refer to 'jQuery' as assume it will be available via another bundle at runtime.

 To transform and bundle core JavaScript `npm run build`.
-This will also watch for changes to source files and re-build automatically.

-For debugging you can generate a 'development' bundle which includes source maps with `npm run build --development`.
+For debugging you can generate a 'development' bundle which includes source maps and automatically watches for changes with `npm run build --development`.
 Note this is for local development only and shouldn't be pushed up with a pull request.

 ## Some gotchas